busrasumeyye/Snake-Game/README.md

 # Snake-Game
-I made a simple snake game with C.
+I made a simple snake game with C,using libraries.